thomasbecker/cassandra-quarkus/CONTRIBUTING.md

 mvn clean install -DskipTests=true -Dmaven.javadoc.skip=true -B -V
 ```

-This build skipped all the tests, native-image builds and documentation generation.
+This build skips all the tests, native-image builds and documentation generation.

 Removing the `-DskipTests -DskipITs` flags enables the tests.
 It will take much longer to build but will give you more guarantees on your code.